 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).

 The Town of Rome passed a resolution recognizing International Migratory Bird Day.
-Our 2017 event included partnering with the local library, Lester Public Library of Rome, to bring a fun and engaging exhibit to our local community that also included a presentation by local bird experts.
-We plan on continuing this educational event for the 2017 year and will be partnering with the local Necedah Wildlife Refuge, the Rome Farmer’s Market,Visit Rome Tourism Bureau, and local schools to have an exhibit and bird walk for the community!
+Our 2019 event included partnering with the local library, Lester Public Library of Rome, to bring a fun and engaging exhibit to our local community.
+We plan on continuing this educational event for the 2020 year and will be partnering with the local Necedah Wildlife Refuge, the Rome Farmer’s Market,Visit Rome Tourism Bureau, and local schools to have an exhibit and bird walk for the community!
+We are also in discussions with REGI to offer a raptor presentation to the community in conjunction with IMBD.